plone/documentation/docs/classic-ui/portlets.md

 </html>
 ```

 This portlet class defines a portlet with the title "My Portlet" and the name "my-portlet".
-When the portlet is rendered, it will use the template file `my_portlet.pt` to generate its HTML output that displays a greeting message..
+When the portlet is rendered, it will use the template file `my_portlet.pt` to generate its HTML output that displays a greeting message.

-The message is set when the portlet is added, and can be edited in the portlet's edit form.
+The message is set when the portlet is added and can be edited in the portlet's edit form.

-To register this portlet with Plone, you will need to create a configure.zcml file that tells Plone about the portlet, and - after a restart - you can add it to a Plone page using the "manage portlets" screen.
-Here is an example configure.zcml file that registers the MyPortlet class defined above:
+To register this portlet with Plone, you will need to create a ``configure.zcml`` file that tells Plone about the portlet, and - after a restart - you can add it to a Plone page using the "manage portlets" screen.
+Here is an example ``configure.zcml`` file that registers the MyPortlet class defined above:

 ```XML
 <configure xmlns="http://namespaces.zope.org/zope"